swiftlang/swift/docs/LibraryEvolution.rst

 Methods and Initializers
 ------------------------

 For the most part struct methods and initializers are treated exactly like top-level functions.
 They permit all of the same modifications and can also be marked ``@inlineable``, with the same restrictions.

-Initializers declared outside of the struct's module must always delegate to another initializer, since new properties may be added between library releases.
+Inlineable initializers must always delegate to another initializer, since new properties may be added between new releases.
+For the same reason, initializers declared outside of the struct's module must always delegate to another initializer.

 Properties